HTTP-RPC/Kilo/README.md

     sum=Sum
     average=Average

-The template could be updated to refer to the resource values as shown below:
+The template could be updated to refer to these string resources as shown below:

     <html>
     <head>